HanXHX/ansible-firewall/README.md

 Firewall Ansible role for Debian/Ubuntu
 =======================================

-Simple firewall for Debian/Ubuntu with UFW.
+Very simple firewall for Debian/Ubuntu with UFW.

+It uses UFW defaults policies:

+- INPUT: DROP
+- OUTPUT: ACCEPT
+- FORWARD : ACCEPT

+In this role, you manage "INPUT" chain.
+FORWARD/OUTPUT will be managed in further versions.

+Do NOT use this role, if you manage your own firewall!
+Do NOT forget to open your SSH port!

 Requirements
 ------------